UK Steel Forging Company

 Drop forging

 Drop forging is achieved by compressing pre-heated material between two dies.
-Typically, the top down is forced down by a highly forceful press which causes the heated material to disperse and ultimately fit the shape of the die.
+Typically, the top die is forced down by a highly forceful press which causes the heated material to disperse and ultimately fit the shape of the die.

 As it cools, the material regains its rigidity providing increased strength to the re-formed shape.

 As the name suggests, hand forgings are performed by skilled workers by hand.
-Often, low value, bespoke products can be produced more cost effectively using hand forging due to the high set up costs of the other methods which usually require bespoke dies to be made before production commences.
-Hand forging may cover a variety of processes but includes bending a heated bar into shape by manually forcing it around a generic pole or mould to re-shape the material.
+Often, low value, bespoke products can be produced more cost effectively using this method due to the high set up costs of the other methods which usually require bespoke dies to be made before production commences.

 History of Forging